 - ask questions

 Once folks are used to seeing you out and about, take some pictures of the community and bring the pictures into the classroom.
-Begin the day with a picture of a local monument, store, an empty space, playground, or office space and ask the students to tell you what they know about it and what they don’t know about it.
+Begin the school day with a picture of a local monument, store, an empty space, playground, or office space and ask the students to tell you what they know about it and what they don’t know about it.
 This provides the students with an opportunity to develop oral language skills by sharing information about something that’s familiar to them and to search for answers to questions about the unfamiliar.
 Post these images on the class website and ask parents to contribute information and answer the student’s questions.

 Search for community members who have knowledge of local history or search archival sites for historical photos of the area.
 Build these stories and images into social studies, reading, and writing lessons.